TechnologyAdvice/fixd/README.md

 }) // -> { fizz: 'bazz', baz: { quz: 'baz' } }
 ```

-The above will not modify the `foo` object, it will return a new, reference-free, frozen instance of the object based on the modification performed in the function.
+The above will not modify the `foo` object, it will return a new, reference-free, frozen instance of the object based on the modification performed in the callback.

 ## Development